data-team-uhn/NeuralCR/README.md

 * fastText Python binding (https://github.com/facebookresearch/fastText/tree/master/python)

 ## Installation
-Install the latest version of TensorFlow (NCR was developed using the version 1.13).
+Install the latest version of TensorFlow (NCR was developed using version 1.13).
 You can use pip for this:
 ```
 $ pip3 install tensorflow-gpu
 ```